aravindkoneru/SimpleScout/README.md

 ##Goals/Future Work

 I am a novice when it comes to asynchronous functions and js in general.
-If anybody would like to help clean up the code and make more efficient, I would really aprreciate it.
-None, the less, I will be developing this project throughout the year to ensure that it is in its best shape for the 2016 season.
+If anybody would like to help clean up the code and make more efficient, I would really appreciate it.
+None the less, I will be developing this project throughout the year to ensure that it is in its best shape for the 2016 season.
 The following features are tentatively being thought about:

 * Validation in all aspects of the code